mouseless/json-concepts/specs/05-arrays/02-array-item-type.md

 # Array Item Type

-Variable type syntax (`:`) also applies to array variables.
+Type syntax (`:`) also applies to array variables.
 When an array variable has a type, it means all items of that array is required to be of that type.
 Below is an example;

 `CONCEPTS: tags.concepts.json`